 BreakThru is the core project of the Georgia STEM Accessibility Alliance (GSAA), which is supported by Research in Disabilities Education (RDE) program of the National Science Foundation (NSF).
 Launched in 2010, GSAA is one of 10 RDE Alliances throughout the United States designed to broaden the participation and achievement of people with disabilities in STEM education and careers.
 Alliances employ evidence-based and promising practices to increase the number of students with disabilities completing degrees and entering the STEM workforce, and typically serve students and other partners within their regions or states.
 GSAA is a collaborative jointly led by Principal Investigators Noel Gregg (University of Georgia) and Robert Todd (Georgia Institute of Technology), with partners at Georgia Perimeter College and the Clarke, Greene, and Gwinnett County school systems in Georgia.

-The most distinctive feature of GSAA has been its use of the virtual world Second Life to support or implement most project activities.
-This “virtual learning reserve” is the core of BreakThru, serving as the primary resource for mentoring and training activities across all GSAA partner institutions.
+BreakThru is unique among mentoring programs due to its use of the virtual world Second Life to support or implement most project activities.
+This “virtual learning reserve” within Second Life is the core of BreakThru, serving as the primary meeting space for mentoring and training activities across all GSAA partner institutions.
 BreakThru responds to NSF’s request for research on virtual worlds to support outcomes for students with disabilities.
 It also addresses a priority common to all Alliances, student advancement through critical junctures to STEM careers, particularly from high school to college, and from undergraduate to graduate education.
-Toward this end, GSAA’s efficacy is measured in part by its enrollment and retention of secondary and postsecondary students with disabilities into virtual mentoring.
+Toward this end, GSAAmeasures the efficacy of BreakThru in part through its enrollment and retention of secondary and postsecondary students with disabilities into virtual mentoring.
 BreakThru has developed from an exploration of an idea into a full-fledged mentoring program that currently enrolls more than 80 students and 35 mentors.

 Electronic Mentoring (E-Mentoring)